Timo Meier: New Jersey Devils

 On 26 February 2023, Meier was traded to the New Jersey Devils in a multi-player trade.
 Recovering from injury, Meier later made his debut for the Devils against the Arizona Coyotes on 5 March.
 Finishing the regular season with nine goals and 14 points through 21 regular season games, Meier helped the Devils qualify for the playoffs for the first time in five seasons.
 In the playoffs, Meier led the Devils in hits and contributed with two goals and four points through 11 games.

 As a pending restricted free agent at the conclusion of the season, Meier signed an eight-year, $70.4 million contract extension with the Devils on 28 June 2023.

 International play

 Meier represented Switzerland at the 2025 IIHF World Championship, where he recorded three goals and seven assists in ten games and won a silver medal.
+He later represented Switzerland at the 2026 Winter Olympics.